oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 - `h2 = defer([]() { … }, h1)`
 - `make_edge(h1, h2)`

-We propose including both of the first two options.
+We propose including the first option.
 Similarly, there could be versions of these two functions the accepted multiple predecessors at once:

 - `h.add_predecessors(h1, ..., hn)`
-- `h = defer([]() { … }, h1, ..., hn)`

 In the general case, it would be undefined behavior to add a new predecessor to a task in the submitted, executing or completed states.